 About this Study

-This is a longitudinal study about 800 people with HHT will be asked to participate in this study, with an anticipation of recruiting 200 people with BAVMA longitudinal study means that we follow our participants over many years.
-The study will continue to collect information about changes in decease or treatment until the end of the study.
+This is a longitudinal study.
+About 2400 people with HHT will be asked to participate in this study, with an anticipation of recruiting 600 people with BAVMS.
+As a longitudinal study, we follow our participants over many years.
 At the first visit, participants will be asked to provide medical history information about their HHT.
 Participants will be asked questions about treatment that was received before and after diagnosis.
-After the first appointment, participants will be asked on a yearly basis about any medical treatment received since the last appointment.
+After the first appointment, participants will be asked on a yearly basis about any new medical treatment received since the last appointment.

 For the first visit, participants will be asked to: